Stephen Billings

 Billings was born in 1951 in the UK, and studied Electrical Engineering at Liverpool University, receiving a BEng (first class honours) in 1972.
 He went on to gain a PhD from the University of Sheffield in 1975, joining the ACSE department the same year.
 He rose to Professor in 1990 and Director in 2001.

-He is a Chartered Engineer, Chartered Mathematician and Chartered Scientist.
+Billings was a Chartered Engineer, Chartered Mathematician and Chartered Scientist.
 He was elected Fellow of the Institute of Mathematics and its Applications in 1989 and of the Institute of Electrical Engineers in 1992.
 He was awarded the degree of DEng by Liverpool University in 1990.